Pork chop with potatoes and sauerkraut – nothing better than a combo like this served for dinner.

 For such a simple vegetable you can create a multitude of dishes from it: delicious salads, soups, fried cabbage, dumplings, noodles, bigos… too long to write down all.
 Undoubtedly, their popularity comes also from the budget required to prepare them as cabbage is quite cheap.

-Today, I have prepared a recipe for boiled cabbage for you.
+Today, I have prepared a recipe for cooked cabbage for you.
 I think, people eat cabbage this way very often.

 Wash the cabbage, remove its leaves and shred it to small pieces.
 Cut carrot into small cubes or grate it and add it to the cabbage.
 Sprinkle with salt, pepper and cumin then pour some water over it, put it on a heat and bring it to a boil.
 When the water in the cabbage begins to boil, reduce the heat and simmer for 20 minutes.